'Nduja Strozzapreti

 Nduja Strozzapreti using Barilla casarecce

 This very versatile recipe is built around Calabria’s fiery, spreadable salami called ‘nduja (see FAQ below); it’s available from most delis and my favourite is from Salumi Australia.
 I’ve made this dish without the chicory (just eggs) and without the eggs (just chicory), but like it best with both.
-The name chicory is sometimes used for endive or witlof, but the kind I use here looks like long dandelion leaves, they are related and you could use dandelion or any other bitter greens instead.
+The name chicory is sometimes used for endive or witlof, but the kind I use here looks like long dandelion leaves.
+They are related and you could use dandelion or any other bitter greens instead.
 Strozzapreti literally means ‘strangle (or choke) the priest’.
-It’s a twisted pasta that has several different names, Barilla calls its casarecce; you can replace it with any short pasta.
-Don’t be too precise when slicing the green leaves from the thick white chicory stems, use it finely sliced, stems and all, if you prefer (though I like the stems cooked as a separate vegetable).
+It’s a twisted pasta that has several different names, including casarecce; you can replace it with any short pasta.
+Don’t be too precise when slicing the green leaves from the thick white chicory stems.
+Use it finely sliced stems and all if you prefer, though I like the stems cooked separately as chicory gratin.
 Coriole’s soft sangiovese is a great accompaniment to ‘nduja strozzapreti, the perfect foil for the spicy salami.
-See the video below for another deliciously easy pasta recipe and scroll down to the Q&A here for all you need to know about cooking pasta perfectly.
+See the video below for all you need to know about cooking pasta perfectly.

 Serves 6 as a starter